jorgenhenrichsen/SwiftAudio/README.md

 - `volume`
 - `isMuted`
 - `rate`
+- `audioTimePitchAlgorithm`: This value decides the `AVAudioTimePitchAlgorithm` used for each `AudioItem`.
+Implement `TimePitching` in your `AudioItem`-subclass to override individually for each `AudioItem`.

 ### Audio Session
 Remember to activate an audio session with an appropriate category for your app.
 This can be done with `AudioSessionController`: